 defaults to all series, release

-defaults to the current date and time – you can specify the release as a date and time “yyyy-dd-mmTHH:MM:SS” or you can use the release description (as found on the EconData app).
-There are also optional arguments for username
+defaults to the current date and time – you can specify the release as a date and time “yyyy-dd-mmTHH:MM:SS” or you can use the release description (as found on the EconData web application).

-The data once read from EconData is returned as a Python dictionary with two fields metadata and data.
+Once read from EconData the data is returned as a Python dictionary with two fields metadata and data.
 The metadata field contains the details of the data set metadata, and the data field contains a named field (time series key) for each time series which itself is represented by a pandas DataFrame.
 Each DataFrame also has a metadata attribute that details the metadata of the time series.

 >>> from econdatapy import read